Parameter: Linguistics

 Within linguistics, the word "parameter" is almost exclusively used to denote a binary switch in a Universal Grammar within a Principles and Parameters framework.

 Logic

-In logic, the parameters passed to (or operated on by) an open predicate are called parameters by some authors (e.g., Prawitz, "Natural Deduction"; Paulson, "Designing a theorem prover").
+In logic, the parameters passed to (or operated on by) an open predicate are called parameters by some authors (e.g., Prawitz's Natural Deduction; Paulson's Designing a theorem prover).
 Parameters locally defined within the predicate are called variables.
 This extra distinction pays off when defining substitution (without this distinction special provision must be made to avoid variable capture).
 Others (maybe most) just call parameters passed to (or operated on by) an open predicate variables, and when defining substitution have to distinguish between free variables and bound variables.

 Music

 In music theory, a parameter denotes an element which may be manipulated (composed), separately from the other elements.
 The term is used particularly for pitch, loudness, duration, and timbre, though theorists or composers have sometimes considered other musical aspects as parameters.
 The term is particularly used in serial music, where each parameter may follow some specified series.
 Paul Lansky and George Perle criticized the extension of the word "parameter" to this sense, since it is not closely related to its mathematical sense, but it remains common.
 The term is also common in music production, as the functions of audio processing units (such as the attack, release, ratio, threshold, and other variables on a compressor) are defined by parameters specific to the type of unit (compressor, equalizer, delay, etc.).